 Yes!
 The recipe serves four people in an 8 x 8 glass baking dish, but you can easily double the recipe and use a 9 x 13 baking dish instead.

-By the way, this is a great full meal to freeze, so buy your ingredients in bulk to save money and make two extra pans when you’re making this for dinner one night.
-These disposable aluminum pans are freezer and oven safe, and they come with a lid so you can easily stack them in your freezer and pull it out whenever you need a meal without much work.
+This is a great full meal to freeze, so buy your ingredients in bulk to save money and make two extra pans when you’re making this for dinner one night.
+These disposable aluminum pans are freezer and oven-safe.
+They come with a lid for easy storage in your freezer.
+Simply pull out a pan and thaw overnight, then cook according to the recipe.

 This sticky chicken glaze, of course!
 With the layers of vegetables on the bottom of this dish, chicken on top, and then SAUCE OVER EVERYTHING means every last green bean or potato (or whatever vegetable you decide to use) gets covered with sweet and sticky goodness.
 A bit of onion and garlic deepens the flavor and if you’re really in the mood, try adding some crushed red pepper to the sauce too.
 OMG!
 YUM!